adrianmgg/tumblr_api/README.md

     .send()
     .await?;
 ```

+## Modules & Feature Flags
+This library is split into 3 modules - `client`, `api`, and `npf` - and each has a feature flag of the same name that controls whether it's enabled.

 ## Major Planned/Unimplemented Features
 - refreshing access tokens (currently, the client will just start failing after the token expires)